l1siki-dev/okinawa_gametheory/README.md

 * "Ryukyu Kingdom was a utopia."

 These "Beautiful Ryukyu Kingdom" stories are all fantasy.
+The historical evidence tells that

-* It was not peaceful
+* Ryukyu was not peaceful.
-* It was not a great trader
+* Ryukyu was not a great trader.
-* It was not utopia.
+* Ryukyu was not a utopia.
-* It was not sovereign.
+* Ryukyu was not sovereign from day one (1429).
-* It was not even a Kingdom in a practical sense.
+* Ryukyu was not even a Kingdom in a practical sense.

 ### Start from the data: population growth.
 Before the story, let's see the population growth data I calculated from trustworthy data.